The first study of this kind concluded that the very early musical training of children, even before they can walk, has some remarkable benefits.

 “Many past studies of musical training have focused on older children,” says Laurel Trainor, director of the McMaster Institute for Music and the Mind.
 “Our results suggest that the infant brain might be particularly plastic with regard to musical exposure.”

 Trainor, along with David Gerry, a music educator and graduate student, received an award from the Grammy Foundation in 2008 to study the effects of musical training in infancy.
 In this latest study, the children participated in one or two different types of weekly music instruction; one class involved learning a small set of lullabies and simple songs, working together to play percussion instruments and taking turns to sing specific songs.
+By learning the drums in some fashion, the children were building a stronger hand-eye coordination and making greater connections within their brain.
 In the other one, infants and parents played at various toy stations while recordings from the popular “Baby Einstein” series played in the background.
 Before the study had started, all the babies had shown similar social and mental development and none of them had participated in any other baby music classes.

 “Babies who participated in the interactive music classes with their parents showed earlier sensitivity to the pitch structure in music,” says Trainor.
 “Specifically, they preferred to listen to a version of a piano piece that stayed in key, versus a version that included out-of-key notes.
 Infants who participated in the passive listening classes did not show the same preferences.
 Even their brains responded to music differently.
 Infants from the interactive music classes showed larger and/or earlier brain responses to musical tones.”